 Planning permission is required before a licence application is made to Natural England.

 Once planning permission has been granted, an application (including details of impacts, mitigation, compensation and monitoring) will need to be prepared and submitted to Natural England.
 This would need to demonstrate that compensation will restore, grow or enhance the great crested newt population.

 A development can be authorised under our great crested newt district licence (approved by Natural England).
 The applicant does not necessarily need to obtain any great crested newt surveys and would be licensed (with certain obligations) to start works without applying for a separate licence from Natural England.
 If great crested newts are found during works, they can be moved out of harm’s way (to best practice mitigation principles) without having to stop works and apply for a Natural England licence.

 The scheme is voluntary and is delivered on our behalf by NatureSpace and The Newt Conservation Partnership.

-The applicant should contact NatureSpace who will conduct an assessment to confirm that the development is eligible for the scheme.
-You can also call them on 01865 688307 or email email@example.com.
+The applicant should contact NatureSpace who will carry out a free, up- front assessment to determine eligibility and all associated costs, timing and mitigation requirements.
+You can also call them on 01865 688307 or email: email@example.com.

 The applicant should apply to join the scheme before planning permission is granted.

-Further details regarding habitat creation and conservation benefits can be found in the latest monitoring report.
+Further detail regarding habitat creation and conservation benefits can be found in the latest monitoring report.